antonc42/cs406-project/DOC.md

 1. Restrict zone transfers.
  - The `allow-transfer` option can be used in the global options or individually for each zone in the `named.conf` file.
- - It allows the administrator to limit the servers that are allowed to transfer a whole zone to only known, trusted servers.
+ - It allows the administrator to limit the servers so that only known, trusted servers are allowed to transfer a whole zone.
  - It is unwise to allow zone transfers from any server, as this is a great way for attackers to steal data and perform reconnaissance on a network.
  - The syntax for this option is `allow-transfer { ipaddr; ipaddr; };` or `allow-transfer { "none"; };`.
- - Inside the curly braces, a semicolon and space separated list of IP address are those that are allowed to zone transfer from this server.
+ - Inside the curly braces are a semicolon and space separated list of IP address that are allowed to zone transfer from this server.
  - If the keyword "none" is used in quotes instead, then no zone transfers are allowed by any other server.
- - Unless there is a known reason to allow transfers, such as there are other DNS servers that are slaves to this server, then it is okay to use the "none" keyword and block all zone transfers.
+ - Unless there is a known reason to allow transfers, such as slave DNS servers, then it is recommended to use the "none" keyword and block all zone transfers.
 2. Limit recursive lookups to internal networks only.
- - Recursive queries are queries from a client to the DNS server that cannot be answered by the server directly, but must be fulfilled by the server sending queries to to other DNS servers in the DNS hierarchy until the requested domain is found.
+ - Recursive queries are queries from a client to the DNS server that cannot be answered by the server directly.
+Instead, these queries must be fulfilled by the server sending queries to other DNS servers in the DNS hierarchy until the requested domain is found.
  - Generally, it is only desireable for known, internal users of the DNS to be able to perform these types of queries.
  - If anyone is allowed to perform recursive queries on the DNS server, it can lead to abuse, exploitation, or performance degridation of the DNS server.
  - The `allow-recursion` option can be used in the global options section to restrict recursive queries.